Recognizing the Continual Improvement of Water Quality

 Yet that’s what federal regulators were on the verge of insisting, until the Supreme Court set them straight last month, in an important ruling that will stop an attempted audacious land grab by the Environmental Protection Agency—and preserve my freedom to farm.

-Dans Sackett v.
-EPA, the justices blocked an aggressive re-interpretation of the Clean Water Act that threatened the property rights of millions of Americans. le 9-0 decision is a huge victory for farmers, who are the best stewards of their own land.
+In Sackett v.
+EPA, the justices blocked an aggressive re-interpretation of the Clean Water Act that threatened the property rights of millions of Americans.
+The 9-0 decision is a huge victory for farmers, who are the best stewards of their own land.

 The editorialist then added, facetiously: “Follow that?”